amanzi/ats/docs/documentation/source/input_spec/introduction.rst

 to the `"pressure`" on the same domain.

-As a result of these conventions, none of the above individual strings, (suffixes, domains, domain sets, or IDs) can contain any of the following reserved characters: `:`, `-`, `|`, `@`.
+As a result of these conventions, none of the above individual strings, (root names, domains, domain sets, or IDs) can contain any of the following reserved characters: `:`, `-`, `|`, `@`.